 - Scheduled differential backup.
 It is capable of only backup changed files since the last full backup.
 To use it, you need to upgrade the standard version of AOMEI Backupper.

 Step 5.
 Click Start Backup after your confirmation.
 The selected files and folders will be backed up at a regular basis.

-Backup files to external hard drive in another manner
+Way 4: Automatically copy files to external hard drive in another manner with AOMEI Backupper

 Backup means you create an image for certain files, and when you need them back, you restore the image to files.
-However, some users regard synchronization as backup because sync files is also a way to back files up.
-Sync files to external hard drive just like you make an exact copy for these important files.
-Comparing to backup, synchronization takes up more disk space, yet you don’t need to do a recovering for these files before you can use them.
+Syncing files to external hard drive just like you make an exact copy for these important files and you can use it directly without restoring.

 Step 1.
-Head to Sync > Basic Sync this time.
+Launch AOMEI Backupper Standard, go to Sync > Basic Sync this time.

 Step 2.
-Click Add Folder and then This PC to add the items you want to back up from.
+Click Add Folder and then This PC or Computer to add the items you want to back up from.